Last Updated on

 1. Exposure to cold

-It has been seen that exposure to cold activates the vagus nerve because it stimulates the cholinergic neurons crossing these innervations.
-In fact, an investigation conducted at the University of Oulu has revealed that regular exposure to cold helps to reduce the fight-flight response that launches the sympathetic nervous system.
+We know that cold exposure activates the vagus nerve because it stimulates the cholinergic neurons crossing these innervations.
+In fact, an investigation conducted at the University of Oulu has revealed that a regular exposure to cold helps to reduce the fight-flight response that triggers the sympathetic nervous system.

 2. Diaphragmatic breathing